Jazz Camp 2026 Digital Handbook

 What to Expect at Jazz Camp

 Each day of Jazz Camp will offer the opportunity to interact with Ohio State jazz faculty as well as fellow students in rehearsals, classes, concerts and recreational activities.
-Classes include Jazz History and Styles, Jazz Improvisation, instrument-specific master classes with instructors, and Jazz Theory.
+Classes include Jazz History and Styles, Jazz Improvisation, Jazz Theory, and instrument-specific master classes with instructors.
 Rehearsals include big bands and combos directed by Jazz Studies faculty.
 All students will be placed in both the big band and a combo.
 Concerts include a faculty concert and a finale concert featuring all student musicians.
-Recreation activities include jam sessions for students led by Ohio State jazz students.
+Recreation activities include jam sessions for participants, led by Ohio State jazz students.

 What can you do to prepare?